davestaxcp/CounterpartyTimeline2023/README.md

 - SEIMEI - 2018

-- BITBOWL refine to explain it is the first verified (green banner) collection on xcp
+- BITBOWL refine to explain it is the oldest verified (green banner) collection on xcp

+- include more info on Rock Paper Scissors assets, history and functionality (connect it to dev entry regarding on-chain gaming)

 - https://xchain.io/asset/TITFORTAT